Chapter 1.80

 1.80.040 Purchases without calling for bids—Exceptions.

-Supplies, material, equipment or services, except for public work or improvement, may be purchased without calling for bids in any amount not to exceed fifty thousand dollars for any individual purchase.
-Any purchase of supplies, material, equipment or services, when the cost thereof exceeds fifty thousand dollars, shall be made pursuant to a call for bids in the same method and under the same conditions as required by Article VI, Subsection 6 of the Yakima City Charter for a public work improvement, unless an emergency is declared by resolution of the city council so as to authorize such a purchase without calling for bids, pursuant to Article VI, Subsection 6 of the Yakima City Charter.
+Supplies, material, equipment or services, except for public work or improvement, may be purchased without calling for bids in any amount less than one hundred thousand dollars for any individual purchase.
+Any purchase of supplies, material, equipment or services, when the cost thereof is one hundred thousand dollars or more, shall be made pursuant to a call for bids in the same method and under the same conditions as required by Article VI, Subsection 6 of the Yakima City Charter for a public work improvement, unless an emergency is declared by resolution of the city council so as to authorize such a purchase without calling for bids, pursuant to Article VI, Subsection 6 of the Yakima City Charter.
 (Ord.
+2024-021 § 1, 2024; Ord.
 2016-027 § 1, 2016: Ord.
 93-49 § 1, 1993: Ord.
 3278 § 1, 1990: Ord.
 2750 § 1, 1984: Ord.
 2576 § 1, 1981).

 1.80.050 Compost procurement.